wc2184/wc2184/README.md

 - 🥪 I also do backend programming with Node/Express, Firebase, and others... but I am most proficient in frontend JavaScript.

  ⏱️ Recently working on:
-- 🔨 https://www.WorkOrPay.com (my attempt at a startup/business)
+- 🔨 https://www.WorkOrPay.com (my attempt at a startup/business, but mostly to learn how to build a website)

   WorkOrPay lets you be held accountable to your goals by putting down money.
 Set goals.
 Form contracts.
 Pay the penalty if you fail.
 Accountability with dollars on the line.
 <!---